-A midcentury tiki party plan, a vintage blue eyeshadow cream stick, and a powder pink floor sweeper…My schizophrenic celebration of the Fuller Brush Company
+A vintage blue eyeshadow cream stick, a powder pink floor sweeper, and midcentury tiki party plan…My schizophrenic celebration of the Fuller Brush Company

 Fuller Brush Magazine Catalogue Covers